visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

     The OpenMDServer explicitly launches a metadata server on a specified host.
-This allows you to provide command line options that influence how the metadata server will run.
+This allows you to provide command-line options that influence how the metadata server will run.
     range [1,5] that VisIt uses to write debug logs to disk. located on a remote computer.
 This allows you to successfully